MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 3) What was the maximum time for each category of delay?
 ![Figure3](https://github.com/user-attachments/assets/65c2495e-f904-4094-8542-d18de3cd35ce)
-- **Methodology** MAX() function to return information on maximum recorded delay to determine how comparing controllable and uncontrollable delays affect departure dependability
+- **Methodology:** MAX() function to return information on maximum recorded delay to determine how comparing controllable and uncontrollable delays affect departure dependability
 - **Insights Gained:** The highest recorded delay is attributed to a late aircraft arrival, followed very closely by carrier delay
-- **NOTE**: taxi_time is not denoted as a delay.
+- **NOTE:** taxi_time is not denoted as a delay.
 Every aircraft **has** to have a taxi time, and excess taxi time is recored under a delay category.
 Regardless, it is still an interesting metric to pull
 ```
 SELECT
 		MAX(taxi_out_time) AS max_taxi,